gvwilson/thirdbit/src/fiction/cloudherd/index.md

 The soldier nodded.
 "Me too."
-He stared back at the stump of rock, where the squirrels had already torn the tents to pieces.
+He stared back at the stump of rock, where the squirrels were tearing the tents to pieces.
 "Me too."

 *Earlier that day…*